-This is a photo of Benta, one of the members of our women’s program.
+This is Benta, one of the members of our women’s program.

 Benta is a mother of nine children and a grandmother to four.
 She is the first wife of Akuno, who currently has two spouses.
 Her oldest three daughters married when they were children; their culture readily chooses marriage for a fourth grade girl over an education.
 Benta has taken her daughters and grandchildren into her home since their husbands cannot support them.
 Akuno is unfaithful, but he ignores Benta’s pleas.
 So every six months, Benta goes to an HIV clinic and waits for the result; still negative, though she believes it is only a matter of time until she tests positive for HIV.
 Akuno doesn’t see the connection between his unfaithfulness and the costly potential; his personal actions have thus far gone without consequence.

 Benta’s story is one of many.